-- If you are inquiring about semester or thesis projects, please read the following project list and contact either Dr. Yannis Rammos, or the designated researcher, laying out your relevant background.
-You are also welcome to submit your own research proposal to us in the shape of a few sentences.
+- If you are inquiring about semester or thesis projects, please read the following list and contact either Dr. Yannis Rammos, or the designated project researcher, laying out your relevant background.
+You are also welcome to send us your own research proposal in a few sentences.

 - If you are interested in a remunerated opportunity (internship or assistantship), please follow the instructions on this page (unless instructed otherwise in the project description).